-These beaches are some of the best spots to go topless in Spain.
-All you need to bring along is a good sunscreen, umbrella, water, a towel, and your bare bottoms.
+It’s time to get into the best nudist beaches Spain has to offer if you’re looking for a topless adventure.
+All you need to bring is a good sunscreen, an umbrella, water, a towel, and your bare bottoms.

-As idyllic a beach as ever, Es Trenc will leave you breathless at its soft white sand and turquoise waters.
+As idyllic a beach as ever, Es Trenc will leave you breathless thanks to its fine white sand and turquoise waters.
 There are plenty of reasons why this Spanish nude beach is the most popular on Mallorca Island.

-You’ll get to enjoy the sound of waves gently crashing on the shore and birds chirping in the dunes set along the coast.
-This over-2-kilometer stretch of beauty has been declared a no-development zone – meaning it is entirely unspoiled by hotels and busy restaurants.
+You can enjoy the sound of waves gently crashing on the shore and birds chirping in the sand dunes set along the coast.
+This over-2-kilometer stretch of pristine coastline is also a no-development zone — meaning it is entirely unspoiled by hotels and busy restaurants.

-Being part of a nature reserve means this beach is bound to be well-preserved for years to come.
+Being part of a natural park and reserve means this beach is bound to be well-preserved for years to come.
 Naturists will love Es Trenc for its unspoiled nature and many dedicated nude-friendly areas.
 Remember to bring along an umbrella, as there are no shaded spots.

 El Muerto Beach — Almuñécar

-Located in Granada, Andalucia, El Muerto is a secluded calm beach backdropped by rocky hills and covered in sand and gravel.
-This 225m beach is especially loved for its remoteness.
+Located in Granada, Andalucia, El Muerto is a secluded beach backdropped by rocky hills and covered in sand and gravel.
+This 225-meter beach is especially loved for its remoteness and calming atmosphere.
 To get there, you’ll need to take a short walk through the neighboring beach, Playa Cotobro.

-You’ll have access to umbrella and sun lounge rentals, a shower, and a small kiosk selling drinks and snacks.
+You’ll have access to umbrellas and sun loungers to rent, a shower, and a small kiosk selling drinks and snacks.
 Even during the warmer months, this beach only reaches medium occupancy, so you’ll always have a spot at this little nudist paradise.

 Vera Playa — Andalucia

-Known as the ultimate Spain nudist destination in Andalucia, Vera Playa is surrounded by nude-friendly hotels and restaurants.
-This beach is perfect for those looking to get naked – and stay naked – all day.
+Known as the ultimate Spanish nudist beach in Andalucia, Vera Playa is surrounded by nude-friendly hotels and restaurants.
+This beach is perfect for those looking to get naked — and stay naked — all day.
 Seamless tans are guaranteed at this spot!

-Vera Playa Naturista is the dedicated naturist spot, but you can lay bare wherever the waves flow without any judgment.
-This entire 7km stretch of beach is clothing optional – so those who prefer to be covered up are more than welcome.
+Playas de Vera is the dedicated naturist spot where you can lay bare wherever the waves flow without any judgment.
+This entire 7 km stretch of beach is clothing optional — so those who prefer to be covered up are more than welcome.

 Thanks to the moderate Mediterranean weather, this beach is frequented year-round.
-Due to its popularity, Vera Playa is surrounded by shops, restaurants, and cafés, so you’ll always have somewhere new to eat.
+Due to its popularity, It’s a coastal oasis surrounded by shops, restaurants, and cafés, so you’ll always have somewhere new to eat.

 Cala De l’Home Mort — Sitges

-This clothing-optional beach is not only accepting of nudists but also a proudly LGBTQ-friendly spot.
-The little tucked-away area is quite pebbly, but the calm, clear waters and beach bar make this spot entirely worth it.
+Of all Spain’s nude beaches, not only is Cala de l’Home Mort clothing-optional and accepting of nudists, but it’s also proudly LGBTQ-friendly.
+The little tucked-away area may be a pebble beach at heart, but the calm, clear waters, and beach bar make this spot entirely worth it.

 Cantarriján Beach, Granada

 It may be challenging to get there, but Playa de Cantarriján is a gem worth traveling for.
-This family-friendly, clean beach is hardly 200m in length but extremely popular among the locals.
+This family-friendly, clean beach is hardly 200 meters long but extremely popular among the locals.

 The beach is clothing-optional, with a dedicated nudist spot behind a cliff.
 However, it’s not unusual to see both nudists and clothed people in the same area.
 You’ll have access to all the necessary facilities alongside these blue waters.

 Bring the whole family and enjoy water activities such as snorkeling, canoeing, and jet-skiing.
-Mountain goats are said to visit early in the morning, and the waters are so clear that you’re bound to see a fish or ten swimming around you.
+Mountain goats are said to visit early in the morning, and the waters are so clear between these two hidden coves that you’re bound to see a fish or ten swimming around you.

 Barinatxe Nudist Beach — Basque Country